LekoArts/gatsby-themes/README.md

 - `.changeset`: Changeset files and configuration.
 - `.github`: GitHub actions, templates for issues, and FUNDING file.
 A GitHub action will publish the `/examples` as starters to individual GitHub repositories.
 Another GitHub action will handle the publishing of packages.
 - `cypress`: Contains the Cypress tests for `examples`.
 - `examples`: Contains the corresponding example sites for the `themes`.
 These projects can and should be used as a starter and will be copied over to their own repository.
-Hence they contain example data and additional Gatsby plugins (e.g. `gatsby-plugin-manifest` and `gatsby-plugin-offline`).
+Hence they contain example data and additional Gatsby plugins (e.g. `gatsby-plugin-manifest`).
 The folder names are the contents after `gatsby-theme-*`.
+- `packages`: Shared helpers and utilities for the themes.
+Compiled with [tsup](https://github.com/egoist/tsup).
 - `plop-templates`: Template for [plop.js](https://plopjs.com/).
 - `scripts`: In order to run the tests on GitHub Actions some utility bash scripts are needed which are located here.
 - `themes`: Contains the themes themselves.
 They should only have the bare minimum of plugins installed (as `examples` can expand them) and also use `Theme UI` for styling.
 The naming of the folders must be `gatsby-theme-[name-with-dashes]` and the package name under the scope of `@lekoarts`.